 Try to keep your video sessions to 30 minutes or less—any longer and you risk losing the athletes’ attention.
 Another effective strategy is holding sessions with just three or four players at a time.
 You’ll get through the information much quicker and the athletes will benefit from more direct instruction.

 Video unlocks elements of scouting you didn’t know existed.
 These tools allow you to view the game in a totally different way, exposing trends and tendencies you may miss if you simply scout a game live.
-Get a head start our free guide to basketball stats.
+Get a head start with more resources.